 Electrified operations on the Caltrain system will occur in stages.
-The first stage will be electrification of Segment 4 of the PCEP, including a designated test track.
+The first stage will be the electrification of Segment 4 of the PCEP, including a designated test track.
 For clarity, Segment 4 is the southerly most segment of the PCEP.
-Initial electrification will require completion of TPSS 2; completion of the interconnection between PG&E's FMC substation in San Jose and TPSS 2; completion of the OCS system in Segment 4; completion of the signals, communications and SCADA systems in Segment 4; and testing and commissioning of the above components as well as safety certification of the relevant components.
+Initial electrification will require completion of TPSS 2; completion of the interconnection between PG&E's FMC substation in San Jose and TPSS 2; completion of the OCS system in Segment 4; completion of the signals, communications, and SCADA systems in Segment 4; and testing and commissioning of the above components as well as safety certification of the relevant components.
+Traction power substation #2 (TPSS-2) was electrified on August 27, 2022, and testing of the traction power components is underway.
+The contractor has encountered problems in successfully completing short-circuit testing of the TPS and OCS in Segment 4.
+The schedule for live-wire testing in Segment 4 is now on hold pending a comprehensive review of the required documentation.
 Completion of work in Segment 4 is designated as Interim Milestone 1 in the BBII Electrification Design-Build contract.
-Following electrification of Segment 4 and the test track, local testing of the EMU vehicles will commence following their delivery to the JPB.
-The first four EMU trainsets are undergoing static testing at the JPB's CEMOF.
-Traction power substation #2 (TPSS-2) was electrified on August 27, 2022 and testing of the traction power components is underway.

-The JPB has recently negotiated a change with BBII, its Electrification contractor, to redefine Milestone 1 to include all work in Segments 3 and 4.
+Following the electrification of Segment 4 and the test track, local testing of the EMU vehicles will commence.
+The first four EMU trainsets are awaiting an energized OCS to begin dynamic testing.
+The JPB recently negotiated a change with BBII, its Electrification contractor, to redefine Milestone 1 to include all work in Segments 3 and 4.
 This change will create a 21 mile stretch of electrified track which will permit more efficient burn-in of the EMUs.
-The projected completion date for Milestone 1 is May 22, 2023.
+The projected completion date for Milestone 1 is now July 9, 2023.

-The second stage of electrification will include completion of remaining Segments 1, 2 and 3, and the individual elements of each plus the integrated testing, commissioning, and safety certification of the entire project.
+The second stage of electrification will include completion of the remaining Segments 1 and 2, and the individual elements of each plus the integrated testing, commissioning, and safety certification of the entire project.
 Final Completion for purposes of the JPB's Core Capacity FFGA requires fourteen (14) seven-car trainsets in weekday revenue service.
 The FFGA has a Required Completion Date (RCD) of August 22, 2022; the JPB recently accepted the PMOC's recommended RCD of September 26, 2024, which is based on the results of the December 2020 Risk Refresh.
-The JPB is currently forecasting commencement of Revenue service with its new EMUs between April 1 and July 1, 2024.
+The JPB is currently forecasting the commencement of Revenue service with its new EMUs on September 26, 2024.

 The PCEP has an active Rail Activation Committee (RAC) to coordinate the various activities needed to successfully initiate electrified rail operations.
 The RAC is now being chaired by Mark Clendennen.
 The RAC includes representatives from JPB employees assigned to the PCEP, PCEP's technical consultants, the JPB's Rail Operations group, and more recently from BBII, the Electrification contractor.
 The RAC continues to refine coordination between the rail activation, systems integration, and testing and commissioning meetings to make the resulting RAC meetings more productive.
-The RAC is meeting weekly on Thursday mornings, the most recent meeting was held on October 20, 2022.
+The RAC is meeting weekly on Thursday mornings, the most recent meeting was held on January 26, 2023.

-The JPB held a Testing and Commissioning Workshop on December 14, 2021 for all of the electrification and related contractors.
+The JPB held a Testing and Commissioning Workshop on December 14, 2021, for all of the electrification and related contractors.
 The objective of the workshop was to assess the readiness of the project to achieve Interim Milestone 1, Segment 4 Ready for EMU Testing.
 The workshop was generally regarded as beneficial by the PCEP team.
+Another technical workshop to review Sectionalization, Short-circuit, and HiPot testing procedures was scheduled for January 10, 2023, but has been postponed.